All About the Memoir Editing Process

 The Third Read-Through

-At this point, I ascertain that everything is indeed OK.
+At this point in the memoir editing process, I ascertain that everything is indeed OK.
 I may revert to some “English teacher” functions—this is generally labelled proof-reading.
 (I also recommend that the author procure the services of a proof reader who has never seen the text and who will read for form only.)

 Often the client makes last-minute changes that s/he returns to me for final memoir editing.
 Usually, we are now very close to the end product—an edited manuscript.
 Any additional interactions are part of the third read-through.